TommyHuang821/Visualization-for-Darknet-network-structure-/README.md

 # Visualization-for-Darknet-network-structure-

-Just visualize the darknet network structure by .cfg file
+Visualizing the darknet network structure by .cfg file, and also provide the output featrue map size for each layer.
-Supporting: YOLOv1~v3

 # How to Use
 Example: python3 main_DarknetVisualization.py